 S: “I’m tired of being overlooked for promotions.
 I just don’t know how to make them see what I can do.”

 O: Client is sitting in a chair, slumped forward, and burying her face in her hands.

 A: Needs ideas for better communicating her ideas with her boss; Needs ideas for how to ask for more responsibility; Needs ideas for tracking her contributions.

-P: Practice Asking for What You Want scenarios; Volunteer for roles within the company that are unrelated to a current job; Brainstorm solutions to problems employer faces.
+P: Practice asking for what you want scenarios; Volunteer for roles within the company that are unrelated to current job; Brainstorm solutions to problems employer faces.

 3 Useful Templates

-Numerous websites are offering free templates.
+Numerous websites offer free SOAP templates.
 Most are designed for use in the medical professions, including client-centered therapy and counseling.
-Here are three templates you can use for a medical visit, therapy, or coaching sessions.
+Here are three templates you can use for a medical visit, therapy, or coaching session.

 For clinical professionals, SOAP notes offer a clear, concise picture of where the client is at the time of each session.
 They contribute to the continuity of care and are a tool for risk management and malpractice protection.
 For the client, they provide documentation of their problem, diagnosis, treatment options, and plans.

 What is your experience using SOAP notes?
 How have you applied them to your coaching practice?

 SOAP is a commonly used method for organizing and documenting clinical notes in medical settings.
 It stands for